shindavid/AlphaZeroArcade/docs/Scrabble.md

 ### Leaf Rollouts

 In standard AlphaZero MCTS, when you reach a leaf node `n`, you obtain a V estimate from the network, and backpropagate that estimate up the tree.
-We can instead do a shallow rollout from `n`, down to some descendant `d`.
+We can instead do a shallow rollout from `n`, down to some descendant `d`, and then instead generate and backpropagate an estimate at `d`.
 The descent from `n` to `d` can be done by sampling from `P` (and `H` and the bag) at each step.
 This generalizes Quackle's Monte Carlo sampling mechanics.